postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-travis.md

 ## Running Postman tests with Travis CI

-In general, integrating your [Postman tests](/docs/writing-scripts/test-scripts/) with your Travis CI is the same process as [running on Jenkins](/docs/running-collections/using-newman-cli/integration-with-jenkins/), AppVeyor, or any other build system.You will set up your CI configuration to run a shell command when starting your build.
+In general, integrating your [Postman tests](/docs/writing-scripts/test-scripts/) with Travis CI is the same process as [running on Jenkins](/docs/running-collections/using-newman-cli/integration-with-jenkins/), AppVeyor, or any other build system.You will set up your CI configuration to run a shell command when starting your build.
 The command is a [Newman script](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) that runs the collection containing the tests and returns a pass or fail exit code that’s logged in your CI system.

 This example shows you how to integrate Postman with [Travis CI](https://travis-ci.com/), a continuous integration platform that development teams use to automatically build and test code changes.
 When you're finished, Travis CI will run your tests every time you make a commit to your GitHub repo.